 False

-False muntins make a window look as if it is made from a series of smaller panes, but it is in fact made up of only one large pane.
-This false style can be fastened to the exterior of the pane or can sit between the panes of glass.
-Exterior muntins can be permanently affixed to the window or can be removable.
-Interior muntins are permanent and can be selected in a variety of materials or colors.
+Interior muntins are permanent and and available in a variety of materials or colors.
 Interior muntins can sometimes affect the energy efficiency.
 The exterior versions can make a harder to clean the panes if they are not removable.

 Removable